gerfra/GuetzliBG/README.md

 # GuetzliBG
-Guetzli batch gui, Windows frontend for the program  Guetzli Perceptual JPEG encoder https://github.com/google/guetzli, you can compress multiple images at once, read the guetzli output on the fly.
+Guetzli batch gui, Windows frontend for the program  Guetzli Perceptual JPEG encoder <a href="https://github.com/google/guetzli">guetzli</a>, you can compress multiple images at once, read the guetzli output on the fly.
-PS: To run you need to put guetzli.exe inside the GuetzliGB
+PS: To work properly you need to put guetzli.exe inside the same folder with GuetzliGui.exe.

+<b>To stop any questions about virus, I decided to give you only the source file, you must compile it with your Autoit <a href="https://www.autoitscript.com/autoit3/docs/intro/compiler.htm">Autoit Tutorial</a></b>

 <b>FEATURES LITE VERSION</b>